HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: Introduction

 So what are the ingredients of building a highly accurate end-effector tracker?
 Our accurate end-effector control algorithm is based on multiple innovations.
-First, rather than just directly trying to get the end-effector to the target location, we use a motion planner to generate an upper-body reference motion that gets the end-effector to the desired target.
+First, rather than directly trying to get the end-effector to the target location, we use a motion planner to generate an upper-body reference motion that gets the end-effector to the desired target.
 Second, the policy receives as input not just the current and target joint angles (output of the motion planner), but also the current and target end-effector position.
-Third, it is important to obtain a high-quality estimate of the current end-effector position, as we found that analytical forward kinematics and odometry on a low-cost humanoid robot like Unitree G1 are not accurate.
-We mitigate this issue by training neural forward models.
-We train two models.
-A neural forward kinematics model maps that provides an accurate end-effector pose relative to the base.
-And a neural odometry model that provides an accurate base pose relative to the stationary feet.
-Even with these improvements, the tracker still makes errors.
-We further mitigate these errors by adjusting the desired target passed into the tracker based on the current EE pose tracking error, to encourage the tracker to get where we want it to be.
-Together, these innovations improve the state-of-the-art for end-effector tracking.
-Our proposed tracker \ours achieves a tracking error of 2.5cm compared to 8--13 cm for previous state-of-the-art~\cite{Falcon25, AMO25} in simulation.
-In real-world testing in a MoCap room, our full system achieves an average end-effector tracking error of 2.44cm.
+Third, it is important to obtain a high-quality estimate of the current end-effector position, as we found that the default analytical forward kinematics and odometry on a low-cost humanoid robot like Unitree G1 are not accurate.
+We mitigate this issue by training neural forward models: an upper body model that provides accurate EE pose relative to the base, and a base odometry model that provides an accurate base pose relative to the stationary feet.
+Fourth, because whole-body balancing causes the planned reference to drift relative to the target, we periodically replan from the current state and odometry-corrected goal in a closed loop.
+Finally, a goal-adjustment loop iteratively nudges the commanded pose to remove the systematic sim2real gap.